My cart 0

 Frequently Asked Questions — Rapamycin in Canada

 What is rapamycin used for in Canada?
 Rapamycin (sirolimus) is Health Canada-approved for prevention of organ rejection in renal transplant patients.
-Off-label, it is increasingly used by Canadian longevity-focused physicians and patients for its mTORC1-inhibiting properties — based on studies showing lifespan extension in multiple organisms including mice (NIA Interventions Testing Program) and cardiac health improvements in dogs (Dog Aging Project).
-Off-label longevity use is not approved by Health Canada.
+Off-label, it is increasingly used by Canadian longevity-focused physicians and patients for its mTORC1-inhibiting properties — based on the NIA ITP lifespan extension studies in mice and cardiac health improvements in the Dog Aging Project.
+Off-label longevity use is not approved by Health Canada but is legally permissible for Canadian physicians to prescribe.

 What is the difference between rapamycin and sirolimus?
-They are the same molecule — sirolimus is the International Nonproprietary Name (INN) for rapamycin.
-Rapamycin is the common name; sirolimus is the generic drug name used on prescriptions and product labels.
-Rapamune is the brand name of Pfizer/Wyeth's sirolimus product.
-Generic sirolimus contains the identical active pharmaceutical ingredient.
+They are the same molecule.
+Sirolimus is the International Nonproprietary Name (INN) used on prescriptions and product labels.
+Rapamycin is the common name.
+Rapamune is Pfizer/Wyeth's brand.
+Generic sirolimus — as available at drugs-canada.com — contains the identical active pharmaceutical ingredient at the same dose, manufactured to GMP standards.

 What dose of rapamycin is used for longevity?
-Based on the current longevity medicine literature and physician surveys, the most commonly discussed longevity protocol is 2–6 mg once weekly, typically starting at 2 mg/week and titrating upward based on tolerance.
-This intermittent dosing approach is chosen to transiently inhibit mTORC1 while allowing mTORC2 recovery between doses — minimising the metabolic side effects seen at continuous transplant doses.
-This is off-label use.
-Always consult a physician before starting.
+Based on current longevity medicine literature and physician surveys, the most commonly discussed protocol is 2–6 mg once weekly — typically starting at 2 mg/week and titrating upward based on tolerance.
+Intermittent weekly dosing is chosen to transiently inhibit mTORC1 while allowing mTORC2 recovery between doses — minimising the metabolic side effects seen at continuous daily transplant doses.
+This is entirely off-label; consult a physician before starting.

 Is rapamycin safe for healthy Canadians?
-The safety of rapamycin at longevity doses (once-weekly low dose) in healthy adults is an active area of research.
+The safety of rapamycin at longevity doses (once-weekly low dose) in healthy adults is actively researched.
 At these doses, the side effect profile appears substantially milder than continuous transplant dosing — mouth ulcers are the most commonly reported issue.
 The PEARL trial and Dog Aging Project are generating prospective human-relevant safety and efficacy data.
-At transplant doses, rapamycin has a well-established safety profile with known and manageable side effects.
 Any use by healthy Canadians should be under physician supervision with appropriate monitoring.

 Can rapamycin and metformin be taken together?
-This combination is of significant interest in longevity research — both target overlapping pathways (mTOR and AMPK/mTOR respectively) and may have complementary effects.
-No serious pharmacokinetic interaction exists between the two.
+This combination is of significant interest in longevity research — both target overlapping aging pathways.
+No serious pharmacokinetic interaction exists between sirolimus and metformin.
 Some longevity physicians use both.
-However, this is a clinical decision requiring physician input, particularly regarding the combination's effects on glucose metabolism and energy homeostasis.
+This is a clinical decision requiring physician guidance, particularly regarding combined effects on glucose metabolism.

 Does rapamycin suppress the immune system at longevity doses?
-At continuous transplant doses (2–5 mg daily), rapamycin produces clinically significant immunosuppression.
+At continuous transplant doses, clinically significant immunosuppression occurs.
 At intermittent longevity doses (2–6 mg once weekly), the immunosuppressive effect is substantially less.
-Some research actually suggests low-dose intermittent rapamycin may improve certain aspects of immune function in older adults — an area of active investigation.
-The clinical significance of any immunosuppression at longevity doses is debated in the literature.
+Some research suggests low-dose intermittent rapamycin may actually improve certain aspects of immune function in older adults — an area of active investigation.
+The clinical significance at longevity doses remains debated.

 Cookies policy